jabdul/appland/README.md

 	C:/path/to/

-...with the path to your appland project.
+...with the path to your `Appland` project.

 #### Congratulations!!! ####